 Is My Machine Compatible With Salad?

 Salad supports both GPU and CPU mining.
-Currently you are only able to chop on one of these at a time.

 Some examples of supported Graphics Cards: